Rycieos/minecraft-console/README.md

 [![Build Status](https://travis-ci.org/Rycieos/minecraft-console.svg?branch=master)](https://travis-ci.org/Rycieos/minecraft-console)

+## Unmaintained
+I no longer have enough interest in Minecraft to keep this program up to date with Mojang's constant API changes.
+I have fixed all simple issues, and everything works on 1.14.
+But while checking for updates works, downloading an update does not, thanks to Mojang making the download locations complicated.
+This whole project should have been rewritten in Python a long time ago, and that is probably the only way to parse all the JSON needed to find the new download links.

 ## Console

 `console` manages the server's startup, shutdown, backups, and much more.
 It works as a manager, leaving the server running as the daemon.
 It is designed to copy the syntax of init systems like init.d or systemd.